wjgaas/QuanFaceAlignment/README.md

-# QuanFaceAlignment: a bottom-up face alignment(coming soon).
+# QuanFaceAlignment: a bottom-up face alignment.

 By Wu Yuxiang and [Huang Bin](https://github.com/Isaver23)